kevinweber/lazy-load-for-videos/readme.txt

 = 1.7 =
 * New feature: Youtube and Vimeo videos are responsive now!
 The video height automatically adjusts to its width
-* New feature: Default thumbnail quality.
+* New feature: Set default thumbnail quality.
 Choose between standard and maximum resolution.
 You can override the default setting on every post and page individually.
-* Added two new styles for the play button: "White Pulse" and "Black Pulse".
+* Two new styles for the play button: "White Pulse" and "Black Pulse".
+* Improvement: Use POST method to update all posts/pages.

 = 1.6.2 =
 * New feature (beta): Apply schema.org markup to videos